Stinchcombe Conservation Area

 Many of us live within the Stinchcombe Conservation Area (see the area marked in green on the map).

 Not everyone realises that this gives automatic protection to any trees on our land above a certain size.
 You can also see it on this map.
-Cutting down, lopping or wilfully damaging a tree with a diameter of more than 75 mm at a height of 1.5 m above the natural ground level is an offence unless a Section 211 notice has been submitted to Stroud District Council (SDC).
-The notice must be submitted at least 6 weeks before the work is carried out to give SDC time to consider it.
+Cutting down, lopping or wilfully damaging a tree with a diameter of more than 75 mm at a height of 1.5 m above the natural ground level is an offence.
+Unless a Section 211 notice has been submitted to Stroud District Council (SDC).
+The notice must be submitted at least 6 weeks before the work is carried out.
+To enable SDC time to consider it.